RachelRodgers/VirusVariantViewR/README.md

 	```
 (HTCF/Slurm users): See Slurm output files in logs_slurm/ directory which will generate inside the hecatomb_htcf_snake/ directory.

+7. Pipeline output will be in the results directory (contained within a directory matching your DataSetName).
-7. Visualize the data locally with the [VirusVariantViewR-RShiny-Application](https://github.com/RachelRodgers/VirusVariantViewR-RShiny-Application)!
+8. Visualize the data locally with the [VirusVariantViewR-RShiny-Application](https://github.com/RachelRodgers/VirusVariantViewR-RShiny-Application)!